National Ensigns of British North America and the Dominion of Canada

 Massive 15 foot flag

-From the Kit Shop of the Royal Canadian Legion in Ottawa, Ont.
-Both flags have been on display inside but have not been taken outdoors.
-Each, 27"x54" is individually mounted on a 7-foot oak pole, and comes complete with acorn ornament and cord/tassels.
+Parade flags from the Kit Shop of the Royal Canadian Legion in Ottawa, Ont., each 27"x54" and individually mounted on a 7-foot oak pole, and comes complete with acorn ornament and cord/tassels.

 From Russia with Love